oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 The [FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design.html) contains a chapter on how to analyze the reports generated after the FPGA early image and FPGA image.

 #### FPGA Hardware
 This is a full compile through to the FPGA hardware image.
-You can target the Intel® PAC with Intel Arria® 10 GX FPGA, the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), or a custom board.
+You can target the Intel® PAC with Intel Arria® 10 GX FPGA, the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), or a custom device.

 ### Device Selectors
 The following code snippet demonstrates how you can specify the target device in your source code.
 The selector is used to specify the target device at runtime.